 Use of a camera and/or camera/video feature on an electronic device is prohibited in bathrooms, locker rooms, changing areas, or any other spaces where privacy would be expected.
 In addition, a camera/video feature on an electronic device may only be used for educational purposes.

 Students violating this policy may be subject to disciplinary action (under the procedures for discipline as outlined in Board Policy #8383).
 The administration shall promulgate rules to enforce this policy at the building level.

 Fire & Tornado Drills

-Six drills per year are planned for the school year.
+Five fire drills, two tornado drills, and three code red lock down drills are conducted each school year.
+An evacuation drill is conducted bi-annually.
 A map is located in each classroom, which guides the teacher’s route out of the building and to their location on the playground.
 Safe places to seek shelter during a tornado are also highlighted on this map.

 Click here to view the current lunch menu as well as other relevant food service information.

 A. Children enrolling in any Michigan public school for the first time (i.e., incoming Kindergartners and new students) are required to be examined by a physician before the opening of school and also provide proof of vision screening.